 Where Can I Shellfish?

-The RI Department of Environmental Management Shellfish Program classifies all shellfish harvest waters within the limits of RI state waters for the enjoyment of recreational shellfish harvesters and for the commercial shellfish industry.
-Click over the image below to download maps showing the approximate boundaries and the current classification of these areas.
+The DEM Shellfish Program classifies all shellfish harvest waters within the limits of Rhode Island state waters for the enjoyment of recreational shellfish harvesters and for the commercial shellfish industry.
+Click the map image below to view the approximate boundaries and the current classification of these areas.

 The boundaries shown on these maps are a general reference only.
 The written description of each classified area supersedes these map depictions and can be found by following the identified links within the map or in the document entitled Shellfish Grounds, Closures and Approved Areas

 All waters of the state that are designated for shellfish harvesting have been identified and named as individual Growing Areas (GA1 – GA 17) with area specific classifications and boundaries.

 Maps and descriptions of the individual shellfish growing areas and their current classifications can also be found here: